 Acupuncture is very well-known in the world now.
-It is when the doctor inserts acupuncture needles on to specific acupoints to make qi and blood flow more freely.
+It is when the doctor inserts acupuncture needles into specific acupoints to make Qi and Blood flow more freely.
 The needles are usually as thin as hair, so they don’t hurt unless that acupoint has a problem; the pain indicates a blockage.
 But usually, inserting the needles will feel like a temporary “mosquito bite” prick that goes away quickly.
 The stimulation from the needles tell the body to focus its attention there for healing.
 Some people feel energized from the treatment, while others feel relaxed.

 Acupuncture helps to restore health in the body, reduce pain, and relax the nervous system.

 2: Tui Na Massage

 Tui Na massage is very similar to acupuncture, except instead of using needles, it’s massaging the acupoints.
 The previous articles talked about massing acupoints at home; that’s basically doing Tui Na on yourself.

 Getting Tui Na from a practitioner also means you get energy from that practitioner; this is really helpful for people who are already very weak.
 Tui Na is also helpful for muscle tension and soreness.

 Here is a short video on Tui Na Massage:

 Moxibustion is a form of infrared heat therapy applied onto acupoints by applying a burning herb called mugwart, which is usually rolled into small cylinders.
 Burning these mugwart cylinders sends pinpointed heat to an acupoint.
 Most people know about saunas which are another form of infrared heat therapy that is great for detox and stimulating energy movement.
 Moxibustion is similar.